On schemes with trivial higher \'etale homotopy groups: Introduction

 \item [(vii)] For every locally constant constructible torsion \'etale sheaf $\mathcal{F}$ on $X$, and every class $\beta \in H_{\et}^2(X, \mathcal{F})$ there exists a profinite-\'etale cover $h: Y \rightarrow X$ such that $\beta_{|Y} = 0$ in $H_{\et}^2(Y, \shF_{|Y})$.

 \end{itemize} \end{theorem}

 This is an algebraic analogous of well known topological statements, and which combines some related results stated in \cite{Ach17} and \cite{MTD} within a general setting.
 The geometrically unibranch assumption will only be used to prove the two implications (v)$\Rightarrow$(i) and (vii)$\Rightarrow$(ii).
-It will be specifically required to interpret the universal covering space of $Et(X)$ in terms of the \'etale homotopy type $Et(\hat X)$ of $\hat X$ (Proposition \ref{univetal}).
+It will be specifically required to interpret (using a $\infty$-categorical approach) the universal covering space of $Et(X)$ in terms of the \'etale homotopy type $Et(\hat X)$ of $\hat X$ (Proposition \ref{univetal}).

 In addition to a recent example of Demarche and Szamuely \cite{DS} for algebraic groups, to which Theorem \ref{mainthm} could apply, we recover some results for smooth curves, abelian varieties, and for the class of Schr\"oer spaces as defined by the author in \cite{MTD}.